 Note: This is a standalone remote JCA AHF meeting commencing at 15:00 and closing at 18:00 Geneva time.
 There will be a total of three breaks lasting for ten minutes.
 One for each hour.
+The order of presentation timings may be changed according to the availability of presenters.

 Related links: